Adam to the Great Flood – Continuity of Narrative

 Evening and morning, a sixth day: Adam (“man”) is created, soon followed by Eve (woman).
 One hundred and thirty years later, Adam has his first son, Seth, who, at 105, begat Enos who is 90 when his son, Cainan, is born and he 70 when he has a son, Mahalaleel.
 Sixty-five-year old Mahalaleel begat Jared, who, at 162, begat Enoch.
 Remember Enoch, taken by God at age 365!
 At age 187 years—about 50 years before the death of Adam—Enoch’s son, Methuselah, has Lamech, the father, at age 182, of Noah.

 At 187 years old—about 50 years before the death of Adam—Enoch’s son Methuselah has Lamech, the father (at age 182) of Noah.
 Most of Lamech’s forefathers, including Adam, are alive up until Lamech’s fifth decade.
-The father of Noah, Lamech is in daily contact with Adam for some 40 – 50 years [see: Northwest College of the Bible Online].
+The father of Noah, Lamech, is in daily contact with Adam for forty to fifty years (Northwest College of the Bible Online).

 Not long after Adam’s death Enoch is translated and Seth, too, dies just before the birth of Noah himself.
-And Lamech and Methuselah likely die one within a few years of the other.
+Meanwhile, Lamech and Methuselah likely die one within a few years of the other.
 Co-existing then, as they do for 600 years, Lamech has scope to pass on much to Noah.
 And Noah’s three sons—Shem, Ham, Japheth—each have 100 years alongside grandfather Lamech, but also great-grandfather Methuselah.

 |Event / Person||Verse||Time from Creation (years)|